glimpse-editor/glimpse-editor.github.io/content/about.md

 ---
 title: "About (FAQs)"
-date: 2020-07-07T01:00:00+01:00
+date: 2020-07-18T01:00:00+01:00
 draft: false
 menu: "main"
 ---
 ## Contents {#contents}
 Glimpse Image Editor is an open source image editing program based on the GNU Image Manipulation Program 2.10.12.
+You can read more about our development priorities and our target userbase here: https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities

 Glimpse NX is a completely new open source image editing program that is still in the early stages of development.
+We will provide more information about it in coming months.

 The goal of both projects is to experiment with new ideas and expand the use of free software.